aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendars/properties/_index.md

 - **Can I display calendar working hours?** Yes—by reading each `WeekDay` you can output the hours for every day type.
 - **Is this compatible with Maven/Gradle?** Absolutely—add the Aspose.Tasks JAR as a dependency.

+## How to Set Project Calendar Java
+This section directly addresses the primary keyword.
+We'll cover the exact steps you need to **set project calendar java** values, modify calendar working days, and calculate working hours java‑style.

 ## What Is a Project Calendar?
 A project calendar defines the working days and hours for tasks, resources, and the overall project timeline.
 In MS Project, calendars can inherit from a base calendar, and each day type (e.g., **Standard**, **Non‑working**) can have its own working time.
 Managing these settings programmatically enables dynamic schedule adjustments without manual editing.